 Waterfalls

-The combination of topography and thousands of miles of rivers and streams have created hundreds of waterfalls throughout the Upper Peninsula, with several of the waterfalls located on the Ottawa.
-The Ottawa National Forest has 18 named waterfalls, 53,637 acres of lakes, 2,366 miles of perennial streams, 2,890 miles of intermittent (occasional) streams, and 210,761 acres of wetlands.
+The combination of topography and thousands of miles of rivers and streams has created hundreds of waterfalls throughout the Upper Peninsula, several of these waterfalls are located on the Ottawa National Forest.
+Interested in fun facts?
+The Ottawa has 53,637 acres of lakes, 2,366 miles of perennial streams, 2,890 miles of intermittent (occasional) streams, and 210,761 acres of wetlands.

 The Upper Peninsula is known for its heavy snowfall, and the ensuing spring melt that feed the rivers and waterways.
 Cooler summers with lots of rain mean rivers, lakes and wetlands don't dry up in the summers (as much!).
-Because of its location, water from the Ottawa's rivers and streams help feed Lake Superior and Lakes Michigan and Huron, which also feeds the headwaters of the Mississippi River.
+Because of its geographic location, water from the Ottawa's rivers and streams feeds Lake Superior, Lakes Michigan and Huron, and tributaries that flow into the Mississippi River.

 Print out our Waterfall Guide (pdf) to take with you on your trip.